-PwC Finland audits, inter alia, public interest entities (PIE), and therefore PRH Auditor Oversight carries out a quality assurance review on PwC Finland at least every three years.
-The scope of the quality assurance review covers assessment and testing of our System of Quality Management as well as assessment of the contents of the transparency report based on the EU Audit Regulation No 537/2014.
+PwC Finland audits, inter alia, public interest entities ('PIE'), and therefore PRH Auditor Oversight carries out a quality inspection on PwC Finland at least every three years.
+The scope of the quality inspection covers assessment and testing of our System of Quality Management as well as assessment of the contents of the transparency report based on the EU Audit Regulation No 537/2014.

-PwC Finland is also registered with the US Public Company Accounting Oversight Board (PCAOB).
+PwC Finland is also registered with the US Public Company Accounting Oversight

+Board ('PCAOB').
 The PCAOB is the regulator for the audits of public companies with securities listed in the US.
-As a result of this registration, PwC Finland is also subject to oversight by the PCAOB.
+As a result of this registration.
+PwC Finland is also subject to oversight by the PCAOB.
 The PCAOB has carried out an inspection of PwC Finland every three years since 2013.

-In addition, PwC Finland is registered with the Financial Services Agency in Japan (JFSA).
-The oversight authority has not given notice on any quality assurance reviews possibly to be carried out on PwC Finland.
+In addition, PwC Finland is registered with the Financial Services Agency in Japan ('JFSA') and the Financial Reporting Council in the UK ('FRC').
+These oversight authorities have not given notice on any quality inspections possibly to be carried out on PwC Finland.

-The most recent PRH Auditor Oversight quality assurance review was undertaken in PwC Finland in October 2019 (the quality assurance review referred to in Article 26 of the EU Audit Regulation No 537/2014).
-Based on the cooperation agreement between PRH and the PCAOB, this quality assurance review was carried out jointly by the PRH Auditor Oversight and the PCAOB.
-The PRH Auditor Oversight gave the decision and the report on the quality assurance review in May 2021.
-The PCAOB issued its inspection report in June 2021.
+The most recent PRH Auditor Oversight quality inspection was undertaken in PwC Finland in October 2022 (the quality assurance review referred to in Article 26 of the EU Audit Regulation No 537/2014).
+Based on the cooperation agreement between the PRH and the PCAOB, this quality inspection was carried out jointly by the PRH Auditor Oversight and the PCAOB.
+Decisions on these quality inspections have not been issued yet.